Winter 2022 FAQs

 For questions regarding your VA education benefits at FIDM, please contact one of FIDM’s Certifying School Officials: Patricia Martinez, Coordinator, VA Education Benefits at firstname.lastname@example.org, or Lynne Stroner, School Certifying Official at email@example.com.
 Please allow 24 to 48 hours for a reply to your questions, and please include your student ID number on the subject line.

-1. If FIDM plans to provide no hybrid courses, or a very limited amount, for the Winter 2021 quarter, as an F-1 student, can I continue to take all my classes online and remain in status?
+1. Since FIDM plans to provide hybrid courses, or even face-to-face courses for the Winter 2022 quarter, as an F-1 student, can I continue to take all my classes online and remain in status with legal presence in the U.S.?

-Nonimmigrant students who are continuing to pursue studies in the United States for the Winter 2021 school term may remain in the United States even if their educational institution switches to a hybrid program or to fully online instruction.
+Nonimmigrant students who are continuing to pursue studies in the United States for the Winter 2022 school term may remain in the United States whether their educational institution switches to a hybrid program or to fully online instruction.
 The students will maintain their nonimmigrant status in this scenario and would not be subject to initiation of removal proceedings based on their online studies.
 If a student violates U.S. laws or regulations, they could potentially be subject to removal.
-This is true of continuing (those who were already in status BEFORE the fall 2020 quarter) students but not new initial students or transfer students who returned home before starting at FIDM for the Winter 2021 term.
+This is true of continuing (those who were already in status BEFORE the Fall 2020 quarter) students or those who transferred to FIDM from another U.S. institution and did not leave the U.S. before starting their program at FIDM.
+New initial students or transfer students who returned home before starting at FIDM for the Winter 2022 academic term cannot be issued an I-20, re-enter the U.S., or retain legal status unless they are specifically enrolled in face-to-face courses or a hybrid mode of instruction.
+This may change for the Spring 2022 quarter if FIDM reverts back to normal operating procedures.

-2. As a continuing F-1 student being permitted to stay in status while taking all courses online during the Winter 2021 quarter, do I still have to maintain a minimum unit requirement to stay in status?
+2. As a continuing F-1 student being permitted to stay in status while taking all courses online during the Winter 2022 quarter, do I still have to maintain minimum unit requirements to stay in status?

-Yes, you should take at least four courses online during the Winter 2021 quarter if you are able, so that you can continue to make normal progress toward degree completion.
+Yes, you should take at least four courses (12 units) online during the Winter 2022 quarter if you are able, so that you can continue to make normal progress toward degree completion and retain your non-immigrant status.

 3. Normally for an F-1 student, any absence from my program of study or from the U.S., that exceeds five months makes my I-20 invalid.
 If I take courses online from my home country, but am gone from the U.S. for more than five months, will I need a new I-20?

-As long as F-1 students are taking courses online, whether done from within the U.S. or their home country, and maintaining their F-1 status for the Winter 2021 quarter, an absence of five months or more from the US will not invalidate their I-20 if they were taking classes on-line from their home country at the time.
+If F-1 students in "continuing F-1 student status (in status prior to the Fall 2020 quarter) are taking courses completely online, whether done from within the U.S. or their home country and maintaining their F-1 status for the Winter 2022 quarter, an absence of five months or more from the U.S. will not invalidate their I-20 if they were taking classes on-line from their home country at the time (since their absence from the US is still connected to study).

-5. Can I still be approved for CPT during the Winter 2021 quarter if FIDM has has reverted to a pure online or hybrid mode of instruction?
+5. Can I still be approved for CPT during the Winter 2022 quarter if FIDM has reverted to a pure online or hybrid mode of instruction?

-If within the U.S., employers are willing and able to keep you employed during the Winter 2021 quarter then you are eligible.
+If within the U.S., and employers are willing and able to keep you employed during the Winter 2022 quarter then you are eligible.
 Make sure you submit the offer letters and have FIDM Internship approval noted on your I-20 before starting the employment.
-If you are taking courses online from your home country, you may be authorized to engage in CPT if either the employer has an office outside the United States or the employer can assess student engagement and attainment of learning objectives electronically.
+If you are taking courses online from your home country, you may be authorized to engage in CPT if either the U.S. employer has an office outside the United States, or the employer can assess student engagement and attainment of learning objectives electronically.
+Work done through CPT for the Winter 2022 quarter may be done remotely if authorized by your employer and approved by FIDM (As evidenced by a notation on your I-20).

 6. If I finish my last quarter online from my home country can I still apply for OPT?

-As of now in order to apply for OPT you would have to re-enter the US BEFORE your program end date and submit your I-765 application (make sure you use the new forms effective as of 08/25/2020) for OPT.
-You are still eligible but you have to file from within the US and you have to be able to re-enter the US before the program end date listed on your I-20.
+As of now to apply for OPT you must re-enter the U.S. BEFORE your program end date and submit your I-765 application to the USCIS to request work authorization for OPT.
+You are still eligible, but you must file from within the U.S. and you have to be able to re-enter the U.S. before the program end date listed on your I-20 even though you have up to 60 days after your program end date for the USCIS to receive your application.
+Further you must have been in non-immigrant visa status for one academic year to qualify for the OPT benefit.

 7. Must students cease engaging in OPT if they are now working fewer than 20 hours a week due to the economic impacts of COVID-19?